-CMS has introduced a new payment and care delivery model that is also referred to as “Geo”.
+CMS has introduced a new payment and care delivery model known as “Geo”.
 The model will test whether a geographic-based approach will help providers to provide quality and less-expensive patient care services.
-It is proposed for Medicare Beneficiaries across an entire geographic region.
+CMS has proposed it for Medicare Beneficiaries across an entire geographic region.

 CMS has provided opportunities to its beneficiaries to leverage the best practices.
 After learning lessons from prior Innovation Center models, they have proposed the Geo model.
 It will enable Direct Contracting Entities (DCEs) to build integrated relationships with the healthcare community and organizations.

 Thus, payers can better coordinate with medical care providers and address the social and clinical needs of Medicare Beneficiaries.
 This model reinforces DCEs to take the responsibility for total expenditures of healthcare services.
 Remember that!
 It is only applicable for Medicare Beneficiaries of a particular region.

 What Does It Require To Be A DCE(Direct Contracting Entities)?

 Any HIPAA Covered Entity can participate in the Geo Model as a DCE.
 If you want to learn more about a HIPAA covered entity then get the further details from the following link;

 Mostly, the term “HIPAA covered entity” refers to a wide range of healthcare organizations.
 Also, it is used for a multitude of health plans.
 Now, CMS is expecting attention from multiple healthcare facilities that have significant experience taking risks in value-based models.

 What Are The Responsibilities Of Direct Contracting Entities (DCEs)?

 After this act, DCEs have become able to perform the following tasks;

 - They are capable of implementing region-wide patient care services and value-based payment systems.